Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Conclusion

 In this paper, we examine the practical performance of early fault-tolerant algorithms for ground-state energy estimation.
 Specifically, our focus here has been on the Lin and Tong (LT) algorithm \cite{Lin2022}, which approximates the cumulative distribution function (CDF) of the spectral measure and associates its discontinuities with the eigenvalues of the corresponding Hamiltonian.
 Notably, this algorithm requires only one ancillary qubit and the ability to perform real-time evolution, making it a promising candidate for the intermediate-scale quantum hardware.
 We have summarized the current state\hyp of\hyp the\hyp art setup of this algorithm and make three distinct contributions there to enhance its practicality: the identification of the relevant challenges appearing in practice and how to address them; quantitative resource estimation in terms of maximal shot budget and evolution time for Hamiltonian simulation; and numerical simulation on a non\hyp trivial system.
 We advocate using product formulas for time evolution, even if we lose the Heisenberg scaling by doing so.
 Hence, they enjoy low implementation overhead and are likely better for the short-time evolution of local Hamiltonian, rather than the asymptotically optimal but more expensive techniques.

 In light of the numerical simulation performed on the challenging fully\hyp connected, fully\hyp random Heisenberg model, LT\hyp type algorithms emerge as a viable option for early fault-tolerant quantum (FTQ) devices.
-The key point was to change our mindset from aiming at the actual ground\hyp state energy, which requires high depth and a number of samples, to instead concentrating on finding the spectral CDF's inflection point.
-Moreover, suppose the initial state is of high enough quality, as seems to be the case for a (sparsified) DMRG state of low bond dimension.
-In that case, the inflection point lies close enough to the true energy and is usually precise enough for most applications.
-This paradigm change has the advantage of relaxing the requirement in the approximation error, which is responsible for scaling the depth and number of samples.
-While quantum phase estimation is still likely outperforming the LT algorithm in the FTQ computing era, our findings suggest that LT algorithms are able to improve on classical solutions, using only limited quantum resources ($10^4-10^5$ samples), orders of magnitude less than what is predicted by the theory.
+The key point was to change our mindset from aiming at the actual ground\hyp state energy, which requires high depth and many samples, to instead concentrating on finding the spectral CDF's inflection point.
+Especially, when the initial state has a large accumulation but low overlap, \textit{ruptures} finds this point as the first statistically significant step, showing improvement over the original one.
+While in the case where the initial state is of high enough quality, as seems to be the case for a (sparsified) DMRG state of low bond dimension, the inflection point lies close enough to the true ground-state energy, our approach gives an estimate as good as the original approach if not better, which is usually precise for most applications.
+Hence, this paradigm change has the advantage of relaxing the requirement in the approximation error, which is responsible for scaling the depth and number of samples.
+While quantum phase estimation is still likely outperforming the LT algorithm in the FTQ computing era, our findings suggest that LT algorithms can improve on classical solutions, using only limited quantum resources ($10^4-10^5$ samples), orders of magnitude less than what is predicted by the theory.
 In conclusion, the LT algorithm emerges as a robust and efficient quantum algorithm, bridging the gap between NISQ and FTQ computing eras.